 “A cup of coffee will help.”
 He pointed to his cup.
-“This is, as usual, high-test, full-caff, guaranteed to wake the dead coffee.
+“This is, as usual, high-test, full-caff, guaranteed to wake the dead, coffee.
 Mom gets it at Peet’s.
 Must cost a bundle but it’s worth it.
-It tastes good.”
+It tastes wonderful.”

 I looked at him and he grinned.

 “Okay, okay, I’ll get myself a cup of coffee, I said.”

 “And be sure to drink it black, don’t add any sugar or milk.”

 “Curt, here’s a mug of coffee,” Mrs. W said just as I yawned.
 She put a steaming mug in front of me.
 “It looks like you need it.
 Didn’t you sleep well?” she asked.